AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/tags.md

 ### Merging Tags {#merging-tags}

 If your tagging taxonomy has duplicates or tags that are similar, it can be useful to merge those tags.
-When tag `A` is merged into tag `B`, all the pages tagged with tag `A` will be tagged with tag `B` and tag `A` is no longer available to authors.
+When tag `A` is merged into tag `B`, all the pages tagged with tag `A` become tagged with tag `B` and tag `A` is no longer available to authors.

 1. To merge two tags, open the [tagging console.](#tagging-console)